kahot/SIV-R01/README.md

 ## Analysis of SIV R01 SIV/Mtb Co-infection Study

-* Data directory contains sample information.
+* Data directory contains sample meta data/information.
 SampleSheet_Mac251.csv has the most comprehensive sample information.
-* Output directory contains all output files, except the bam files (due to the memory limit)
+* Output directory contains all output files, except the bam files (due to the memory limit of GitHub).
 * Rscripts directory contains all scripts for the analysis.